sourceallies/TechnicalInterviewKatas/README.md

 # Technical Interviews

 This repository is used to hold references to materials used during technical interviews.
 The materials here will be updated and reveiwed quite often.
+Please commit after each step of the Kata in order to assist us in tracking your thought process.

 # Katas
 [String Calculator](http://osherove.com/tdd-kata-1/)